JSE firmer as investors digest US corporate earnings

+Mentor says desperate New Zealand will have a lot to play for when old foes clash in Tests at Mbombela and Ellis Park

+Ramaphosa celebrates with Banyana Banyana, showdown at the KwaZulu-Natal elective conference, wildfires scorch California, Macron in Cameroon, and more

-The JSE was firmer on Tuesday morning, while its global peers were mixed, as investors assess the latest corporate earnings and await this week’s pivotal Federal Reserve meeting.
+The JSE was firmer on Friday morning, with its global counterparts mixed, as investors digested US corporate earning reports and that country slipping into a technical recession.

-Markets are barely changed as they brace not only for the expected 75 basis point Fed rate increase and further signals from chair Jerome Powell but also earnings outlooks from big tech companies. ..
+Big tech names, including Apple and Amazon, reported earnings that beat expectations, easing investor concern about inflation and how higher interest rates will affect consumers...

 A subscription helps you enjoy the best of our business content every day along with benefits such as articles from our international business news partners; ProfileData financial data; and digital access to the Sunday Times and Sunday Times Daily.